/

 CRM systems can offer insights into customer behavior and preferences to inform product improvements, financial forecasting, and operational efficiencies.

-Once Implemented, CRM Systems Require Minimal Maintenance
+Once Deployed, CRM Systems Require Minimal Maintenance

 Reality: Ongoing maintenance is vital to align the CRM system with evolving business processes and technological advancements.